DominiqueBarnes/CapSim-3.7.3/README.md

 •	PIL<br />
 •	Py2exe<br />

-To test the program, download Python 2.7 and the required modules.
+To test the program, download Python 3.7 and the required modules.
 Then download all scripts and run 'capsim.py'.

-***Updated to Python 3, no longer Python 2 compatible***
+<b>Update summary</b><br />

+This version of CapSim was adapted for compatibility with Python 3.
+The following changes were made:<br />

+•	cPickle is no longer supported in Python 3, because the functionality was integrated into pickle.
+Replaced cPickle with pickle.<br />
+•	All files to be pickled or unpickled read and written in bytes instead of text, for compatibility with pickle.
+•	_winreg renamed to winreg
+•	FileDialog, MessageBox, and Font are now imported from the Tkinter package
+•	Replaced obsolete operator <> with synonym !=